Learning Communities Overview

 2. Students must take all courses assigned to them by the Learning Community and cannot alter their schedules.

-3. Students who drop from the LC program forfeit their reserved course seating, as well as access to our research, employment, and sophomore program opportunities.
+3. Students who drop from the LC program forfeit their reserved course seating and access to our research, employment, and sophomore program opportunities.

 4. Other requirements will be reviewed at Highlander Orientation.